alban-read/Scheme-Windows-Tiled-Shell/chez-scheme-changes/setup_escapekey.md

 ### Unmodified chez

-Grab binary code from chez installer
+Grab the binary code (lib and dll) from the chez installer

-This binary code works in every respect except it does not trap the windows escape key
+This binary code works in every respect *except it does not trap the windows escape key*

 To just use the scheme from the installer:-

 - You need to copy the .lib and DLL from the binary installation into the VCPKG tree.
 - You need to copy the DLL to the project release folder.
 - The project will then build and run; however scripts can not be stopped if they run away;

-Building Chez from source on windows.
+### Building Chez from source on windows.

 - The app essentially works with unmodified binary files; provided by the installer.
 - However you might want to modify scheme; if so you need to build it from source.